XinleiSherry/JobApplicationTracker2.0/README.md

 ## Installation
 1. Clone the repository
 2. Open it in your favourite editor
-3. Run yarn install/ npm install to install node modules
+3. Run npm install，npm start
-4. Install required dependencies and open website on heroku
+4. Install required dependencies
+5. Open website on server by using link above or replace address in package.json with http://localhost:3000

 ## Build Dependencies and Instructions
 npm init -y